mccbc/notes/notes.md

+**tau0=1e7 nphot=100 tauacc=1000**
+cpu time used  = 510.75
+samples/cpu_second = 0.19579

+**tau0=1e7 nphot=100 tauacc=100**
+cpu time used  = 1181.37
+samples/cpu_second = 0.0846475

+**tau0=1e7 nphot=100 NO ACCEL**
+cpu time used  = 155.89
+samples/cpu_second = 0.641478

+**tau0=1e4 nphot=100000 tauacc=10**
+cpu time used  = 572.72
+samples/cpu_second = 174.605

+gdb ../../bin/athena
+break photonmover.cpp:
+run -i athinput.sphere_lya

+First thing we want to do is look at spectrum
+Make fewer zones -reduce by a factor of 4, makes the zones more optically thick

+Raaise to 1e5, 1e6 optical depth, then make zones 32 in radius & 16 in theta & phi

+Use 1e7 for athena sim but with 128 zones
+There's nothing special about cell size unless you're looking at moments

+Use phil's 1e7 monte carlo from pleiades

+Decide which part of the voigt line profile to use based on whether the core or wing is the right approx to use, Could be smaller of the two pieces?

 TODO: Acceleration code
 ---
+- Accelerated: 792.83
+- Not accelerated: 533.2
-- [ ] Outgoing angle distribution
+- [X] Outgoing angle distribution
-- [ ] Solve the analytic cumulative distribution for Dijkstra function on paper - once you have a random number, you need to get a frequency from the cumulative distribution
+- [X] Solve the analytic cumulative distribution for Dijkstra function on paper - once you have a random number, you need to get a frequency from the cumulative distribution
     - Also contained in Phil's notes
 - [ ] Wait time distribution
     - Use rejection method on escape time distribution from simulated eigenfunctions